Sega Mega Drive - Sega games (GEN) - Play Sega games online

 OpenEmu is a unique emulator for Apple computers.
 OpenEmu allows you to play projects from 30 different consoles (including the Sega Mega Drive) and collect separate libraries, saves and settings for each of them.
 The program is updated regularly.

 MD.emu - High fidelity Sega Mega Drive emulator.
-Capable of producing high quality picture and sound, supports Mega-CD games, light guns, autosave and cheat codes.
+Capable of delivering high quality picture and sound, supports Mega-CD games, light guns, autosave and cheat codes.

 ClassicBoy - A feature-rich emulator for Android.
 It can run games not only for Sega Mega Drive, but also for PlayStation One, Game Boy and so on.
 Supports gamepads, multiplayer on the same device, gesture control and gyroscope.
 Saves are not available in the free version.